conda/constructor/docs/source/howto.md

 ## Control how `conda` runs on your machine

-The traditional installation mechanism for `conda` is for the `constructor`-generated installer to run the initialization logic once the files have been copied in the target directory `$INSTDIR`:
+The traditional installation mechanism for `conda` is for the `constructor`-generated installer to run the initialization logic once the files have been copied into the target directory `$INSTDIR`:

 `````{tab-set}